jacktuck/node-chartjs/README.md

 You'll need to npm install `chart.js`.
 This library will pick up the exact version you end up installing.

+*Seems to work best with chart.js@2.4.x any later and we have artifacts*

 ### Cairo

 Before installing this library you'll need to install Cairo for your system.
 The instructions for the most common platforms can be found [here](https://github.com/Automattic/node-canvas#installation).